 - Having spelling and grammar mistakes

-Good spelling and grammar are extremely important to your blog.
-Readability has a huge effect on your users and it also affects your on page S.E.O.
+Spelling and grammar is important to any blog as it firstly has a huge effect on your users and secondly it affects your on page S.E.O.
+(Search Engine Optimization)

 - Always trying to sell something